Imagination (Brian Wilson album)

 Imagination is the third solo album by American musician Brian Wilson.
 It was issued in 1998 on Giant Records and distributed by Warner Music Group.
 The album received mixed reviews upon its release and its commercial performance was relatively weak.
 Its best-known track is "Your Imagination", a Top 20 hit on adult contemporary radio.
 The second single, "South American", was co-written by Jimmy Buffett.
 Wilson dedicated the song "Lay Down Burden" to his brother Carl Wilson, who succumbed to cancer earlier in the year.

 Joe Thomas worked with Wilson as the album's co-producer.
 He was held responsible by critics for the album's style and production.
 Shortly after its release, Wilson filed a suit against Thomas, seeking damages and a declaration which freed him to work on his next album without involvement from Thomas.
-They later reunited for the albums That's Why God Made the Radio (2012) and No Pier Pressure (2015).
+They later reunited for the Beach Boys reunion album That's Why God Made the Radio (2012) and its followup No Pier Pressure (2015).